scalefactory/hcdl/README.md

 `hcdl` is a tool for easily downloading and installing [HashiCorp] products.

+This tool is deprecated.
+I originally wrote it to learn how various parts of Rust worked, as well as to be a handy tool for updating my own copy of Terraform.
+If anyone other than me uses this tool, I would highly suggest switching to [mise].

 ## Installation

 `hcdl` is available for install from [crates.io] if you have a stable [Rust]